Readiness sprint · 4 weeks · one system

 What happens when the four weeks end?

-You have a baseline, models, and a readout.
-The usual next step is to move the operating pattern into Guardian: same owners, same record, now continuous.
+You have a baseline, clear owners, and a readout.
+The usual next step is to move the operating pattern into Guardian: same owners, same governance and evidence record on top of your monitoring inputs.
 We align that handover in week four.

 Is the sprint fixed-price?

 Start with one system.
-Book a readiness call.
+Book a pilot discussion.

-The sprint is the main commercial entry: fixed length, one in-scope system, and a handover that points straight into how you will run monitoring and evidence in Guardian week after week.
+The sprint is the main commercial entry: fixed length, one in-scope system, and a handover that points straight into how you will run the governance record in Guardian on top of the monitoring you already have.